Sally-Anne Jones: ISIL

-Jones's activity online was consistent with her role as leader of the secret Anwar al-Awlaki battalion’s female wing.
-In this role, Jones was responsible for training all European female recruits, or muhajirat, in the use of weapons and tactics.
+Jones's activity online was consistent with her role as leader of the secret Anwar al-Awlaki battalion's female wing.
+In this role, Jones was responsible for training all European female recruits, in the use of weapons and tactics.
 These muhajirat were then trained and instructed to carry out suicide missions in the West, according to leaked ISIS documents.
-Despite some reports, according to Kim Sengupta in The Independent, there is no proof of her leading all-female groups of ISIS members into battle.
+Despite some reports, according to Kim Sengupta in The Independent, there is no proof of her leading all-female groups of ISIL members into battle.

-According to the Counter Extremism Project (CEP), Jones used Twitter to propagandise for ISIS.
+According to the Counter Extremism Project (CEP), Jones used Twitter to propagandise for ISIL.
 She is believed to have recruited hundreds of British women to work for ISIS and in 2016 called on female sympathisers in Britain to make terrorist strikes in London, Glasgow, and Wales during Ramadan.
 American court documents made available in spring 2017 linked Jones and her husband to at least a dozen ISIS plots; many of these either did not take place or were stopped while being put into action.
 She was involved in publishing three online lists of US military personnel intended as potential targets for jihadists.
 Jones even specifically targeted the lives of 100 soldiers by posting the personal information of these soldiers online to facilitate locating them.
 In other tweets, Jones called out specific soldiers by making their names the subject of her tweets.
 Included in this personal targeting was a Navy Seal who was involved in the killing of Osama bin Laden.
 By this time, the American military reportedly considered her a "high priority" for assassination.

-Jones's most meaningful contribution to the terrorist organization is thought to have been the influence she was able to exert on women globally, specifically western women, to join ISIS.
+Jones's most meaningful contribution to the terrorist organization is thought to have been the influence she was able to exert on women globally, specifically western women, to join ISIL.
 She had said she was "leading a battalion of jihadist women".